SharadGandhi/aidian/README.md

 ### Manual Installation

 1. Download the latest release from the releases page
-2. Extract the zip file into your Obsidian plugins folder
+2. Extract the zip file into your plugins folder
-3. Enable the plugin in Obsidian Settings > Community Plugins
+3. Enable the plugin in Settings > Community Plugins

 ## Usage